marcelovani/blocks_mass_cache/README.txt

 Description
 ===========
-Set global caching for blocks as "Per page".
-It is possible to choose which blocks you do not want to be affected, keeping the original cache settings.
+Fine tuning for blocks cache.
+It is possible to select the type of cache for each block.

 Installation
 ============
 Copy the module directory in to your Drupal:
 /sites/all/modules directory as usual.

+Enable Blocks Mass cache and Blocks Mass Cache Admin UI for development environments.

 Configuration
 ====================================================
 Visit /admin/structure/block/mass-cache
-or via menus: Structure > Blocks > Mass Cache settings
+or via menus: Structure > Blocks > Mass Cache

-Tick the option to enable it and select the blocks you DO NOT want to apply mass caching.
+Tick the boxes.
+It's possible to have combinations of Role + Page / User + Page.

-Also, make sure that "Cache Blocks" is enabled on Configuration > Development > Performance
+Make sure that "Cache Blocks" is enabled on Configuration > Development > Performance

-Flush blocks cache or all caches

 IMPORTANT: In Drupal, blocks are not cached if you are logged in as admin (user id 1), so make sure you test blocks caching with an user different than user 1 or as anonymous.

-@TODO update this file.